G. Gardner Definitions

-Musical and rhythmic intelligence - includes the ability to recognize and use voice and rhythm, the sensitivity to sounds and tonality, highly developed musical ear.
-This intelligence has a very high natural strength, like it is put in person by the nature: this explains why many of us like to hum or whistle our favorite tunes while doing some work.
-Obviously, this type of intelligence is expressed among composers, singers, performers, music teachers.
-Musical mind is based primarily on the mechanisms of tonal memory.
-Until a rich variety of tonal shades is stored in it, this memory will not be able to function creatively.
-The main components of music are height (or melody), rhythm, timbre: the characteristic special sounds made at a certain frequency and grouped according to the developed system.
+Musical-rhythmic intelligence: it includes the ability to recognize and use voice and rhythm, sensitivity to sound and tone, a very delicate ear for music.
+This intelligence has a very strong natural power, it seems to be inherent to human nature: no wonder many of us like to hum or whistle our favorite tunes while doing something.
+It is obvious that composers, singers, performers, music teachers have the most vividely expressed type of this intelligence.
+The musical mind is mostly based on the mechanisms of tonal memory.
+This memory will not be able to function creatively until it stores a rich variety of tonal shades.
+The main components of music are height (or melody), rhythm, timbre: the peculiar sounds are produced at a certain frequency and are grouped according to the developed system.

-Bodily and kinesthetic intelligence reflects a person's ability to express emotions, strength and beauty with the use of the plastic movements of certain muscle groups and the body as a whole.
-In addition, this type of intelligence in relation to the learning process means the use of materialized actions as the main stage of development of the students' mental faculties.
-This type is especially bright for dancers, ballet dancers, athletes, acrobats, figure skaters, circus artists.
-This kind of intelligence is characterized by the ability to skillfully own one's own body and use this skill for expressive and clearly delineated goals.
+Bodyly-kinesthetic intelligence reflects the ability of a person to express emotions creatively, to show strength and beauty using gracefull movements of individual muscle groups and the whole body.
+Besides, in relation to the learning process this type of intelligence means the use of materialized actions as the main stage of development of mental abilities of students.
+Dancers, ballet dancers, athletes, acrobats, figure skaters, representatives of circus art are strongly marked with this type of intelligence.
+It is characterized by the ability to control the body proficiently and use this ability for expressive and clearly defined purposes.